thbuerg/MetabolomicsCommonDiseases/README.md

 ## Use the MetabolomicStateModel on your data
 We provide you a ready-to-use [Google colab notebook](https://colab.research.google.com/github/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/MetabolomicsInference.ipynb) with a trained version of our MetabolomicStateModel.
 Upload your dataset of Nightingale NMR metabolomics and run the model!
 **NOTE**: Data must be provided in [this format](https://github.com/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/sample.csv).
+**DISCLAIMER**: We provide the normalization pipeline as fitted on UK Biobank.
+Depending on the distribution of NMR metabolites in your cohort, rescaling of the data with cohort-specific parameters might be advisable.

 ## How to train the MetabolomicStateModel
 1. First, install dependencies